 Transportation from Oslo Airport at 15:00 to Geilo on March 11 and back to airport before 11:30 on March 21 will be provided.

 Arne T. Skjeltorp - Institute for Energy Technology and Giamag Technologies, Norway

 Geir Helgesen - Institute for Energy Technology and the University of Oslo, Norway

 Paul Dommersnes - NTNU, Trondheim and Giamag Technologies, Norway

 Kenneth Knudsen - Institute for Energy Technology and NTNU, Trondheim, Norway

-The Geilo School is intended for graduate students, post-doctoral fellows, faculty, and others who would like to gain an understanding of the fundamentals of cooperative phenomena for application to research in their respective fields.
+The Geilo School is intended for graduate students, post-doctoral fellows, faculty, and others who would like to gain an understanding of the fundamentals of soft matter for application to research in their respective fields.